sophiapoirier/destroyfx/README.md

 ### brokenfft/

-One of Tom's favorite plugins; this converts to the frequency domain using the FFT, and then does a number of crazy effects.
+One of Tom's favorite plugins; this converts to the frequency domain using the FFT, and then does a number of unusual effects.
 It has an almost limitless variety of sounds that will come out of it...